xflr6/latexpages/README.rst

     $ pip install latexpages

-The compilation requires a LaTeX distribution (e.g. `TeX Live`_ or MikTeX_) and either latexmk_ or MikTeX's texify_ utility being available on your system.
+The compilation requires a TeX distribution (e.g. `TeX Live`_ or MikTeX_) and either latexmk_ or MikTeX's texify_ utility being available on your system.

-The automatic page numbering requires the pdftk_ command-line utility.
+The optional automatic page numbering (see below) requires the pdftk_ command-line utility.

 Usage